aFuzzyBear/astro-ui/docs/XElement/api/method/Animate.md

 These are `@animate:Record<Object>` and `@timings:Object`.
 ## How to use

-The `@animate` method only accepts a record of objects.
-Or a collection of your animation instructions as one big list or object, see below:
+The `@animate` method only accepts a series of keyframes as a record of objects.
+Or a collection of your animation instructions as one big list of objects or an object of objects, see below:

 ```astro